Flobbos/laravel-crudable/README.md

         [
             //This is where you set the requesting class 'when' => \App\Http\Controllers\Admin\UserController::class,
+            //This is where you can define your own contracts 'needs' => \Your\Own\Contract::class,
             //This is where you send out the implementation 'give' => \App\Services\UserService::class
         ]